-Mix it right in the pot with a hand mixer, or use a stand mixer.
-Just be sure to start off with a low setting, otherwise you could have a mess in your hands.
+It can be done right in the Instant Pot with a hand mixer, or in the bowl of a stand mixer.
+Just be sure to start with a low setting.
+Otherwise, you could have a mess of pieces flying out of the bowl.

 - Use Salsa Verde to make a Salsa Verde Chicken Soup by shredding the chicken and adding 4 cups of chicken broth.

 - Make Creamy Chicken Salsa by stirring in 4 ounces of cream cheese to the salsa after pressure cooking.